 Note: Hex screws and lock washers are provided by the factory.
 They are located in a baggy and are used to attach the base to the unit ventilator.
 Pre-drilled slots in the subbase flange will line up with the weld nuts in the bottom of the unit.
 The bottom of the subbase has weld nuts in four slots.
 Place the leveling legs in those slots and level the unit.

-Failure to follow instruction below could result in equipment failure.
-Do not run units for any length of time without all panels and filters properly installed.
+Failure to follow instructions below could result in equipment damage.

+Do not operate units for any length of time without properly installing all panels, filters, and grilles.